lonestone/naonair/README.md

 We using a PostgreSQL database in order to store main data of apps.
 Running at `localhost:5432`

+### Migrations

+Update your entities and use `npx mikro-orm migration:create ` to create migration.

 # 🚀 Getting started

 ## Install dependencies and build dtos